 A Reader Asks: How long do I smoke a Polish sausage?

-Temp measured at top of barrel directly under the rugs with a digital thermometer.
-Smoking temperature is kept at 225 to 250.
+Temperature is measured at the top of the barrel directly under the rugs with a digital thermometer.
+Smoking temperature is kept at 225 to 250 degrees Fahrenheit.

 Smoke sausage for about 3 hours turning them every 45 minutes.
 After that time it is ready to eat.
 As long as it is fatty enough they will not dry out.
 We like the sausage best the next day after cooling in refrigerator over night.